-ISA offers the language A: language and literature course at both the standard and higher levels, in Dutch, English and Japanese.
-When sufficient enrolment exists, the school considers expanding this offering to other languages (see Limits on course selection).
+ISA offers the language A: language and literature course at both the standard and higher levels, in Dutch and English.
+When sufficient enrolment exists, the school considers expanding this offering to other languages (see Limits on course selection: minimum class size).

-The primary purpose of language and literature is to encourage students to question the meaning generated by language and texts, which, it can be argued, is rarely straightforward and unambiguous.
+Language and literature encourages students to question the meaning generated by language and texts, which, it can be argued, is rarely straightforward and unambiguous.
 Helping students to focus closely on the language of the texts they study and to become aware of the role of each text's wider context in shaping its meaning is central to the course.
-The course aims to develop in students, skills of textual analysis and the understanding that texts, both literary and non-literary, can be seen as autonomous yet simultaneously related to culturally determined reading practices.
+The course aims to develop students' textual analysis skills and the understanding that texts, both literary and non-literary, can be seen as autonomous yet nested in cultures.